Kirk: Hundreds of thousands.

 - This was humanity's great advantage against the elves in the Ryria Revelations.
 Elves were better than humans individually in every way: stronger, faster, tougher, more technologically advanced, and better at magic.
 But where humans could replenish their numbers in decades, elves needed millennia.
 As one character put it, "[the elves] were drowning in a floodtide of humanity"

 - The Grendels of the Lisa Shearin SPI Files series lay 20-30 eggs per clutch, and lay three clutches every breeding cycle.
 Even though they only breed once or twice a century, the fact that the newborns are fast enough to dodge bullets and strong enough to kill and eat a grown human (And the adults are even nastier) makes one wonder how humanity managed to push them out of their native habitat in the first place.

 - Star Trek: The most famous example is the tribbles, which did mention that they reproduce asexually.
 In fact, they are actually born pregnant, and as long as they're fed, they'll keep making more tribbles.
 Word of God states that the tribbles were based on the rabbits in Australia note .
 Ironically, these creatures were instrumental in identifying the actual villain in the episode.
-It's probably a good thing the Klingons and tribbles instinctively hate each other, since otherwise they would have wiped out all life on several planets.
-Nuking their homeworld was probably a bit much.
-"Do they still sing songs about the Great Tribble Hunt?"
+It's probably a good thing the Klingons and tribbles instinctively hate each other, since otherwise they would have wiped out all life on several planets - though nuking their homeworld was probably a bit much.

 - Sanctuary: The Nubbins.
 Basically tribbles with eyes and teeth, plus the ability to become mostly invisible.
 Oh, and they're sexually juiced up from lots and lots of pheromones, which also affect humans.